Mastering (audio): Equipment

-Generally, mastering engineers use a combination of specialized audio-signal processors, low-distortion-high-bandwidth loudspeakers (and corresponding amplifiers with which to drive them), within a dedicated, acoustically-optimized playback environment.
-The equipment and processors used within the field of mastering are almost entirely dedicated to the purpose; engineered to a high standard, often possessing low signal-to-noise ratios [at nominal operating levels] and in many cases, the incorporation of parameter-recall, such as indented potentiometers, or in some more sophisticated designs, via a digital controller.
-Some advocates for digital software claim that plug-ins are capable of processing audio in a mastering context, though without the same degree of signal degradation as those introduced from processors within the analog domain.
+Generally, mastering engineers use a combination of specialized audio-signal processors, low-distortion, high-bandwidth loudspeakers (and corresponding amplifiers with which to drive them), within a dedicated, acoustically-optimized playback environment.
+The equipment and processors used within the field of mastering are almost entirely dedicated to the purpose; engineered to a high standard, often possessing low signal-to-noise ratios (at nominal operating levels) and, in many cases, incorporating parameter recall, such as indented potentiometers, or in some more sophisticated designs, via a digital controller.
+Some advocates for digital software claim that plug-ins are capable of processing audio in a mastering context, though without the same degree of signal degradation as those introduced by processors within the analog domain.
 The quality of the results varies according to the algorithms used within these processors, which in some cases can introduce distortions entirely exclusive to the digital domain.

 Real-time analyzers, phase oscilloscopes, and also peak, RMS, VU and K meters are frequently used within the audio analysis stage of the process as a means of rendering a visual representation of the audio, or signal, being analyzed.

 Aspects of their work

 Most mastering engineer accolades are given for their ability to make a mix consistent with respect to subjective factors based on the perception of listeners, regardless of their playback systems and the environment.
-This is a difficult task due to the varieties of systems now available and the effect it has on the apparent qualitative attributes of the recording.
-For instance, a recording that sounds great on one speaker/amplifier combination playing CD audio, may sound drastically different on a computer-based system playing back a low-bitrate MP3.
-Some engineers maintain that the main mastering engineer's task is to improve upon playback systems translations while the position of others is to make a sonic impact.
+This is a challenging task due to the variety of systems now available and their impact on the apparent qualitative attributes of the recording.
+For instance, a recording that sounds great on one speaker/amplifier combination playing CD audio may sound drastically different on a computer-based system playing back a low-bitrate MP3.
+Some engineers maintain that the main mastering engineer's task is to improve upon playback systems' translations, while the position of others is to make a sonic impact.